Using drones with remote sensing technologies for forest management

 The world bank estimates that to meet vegetable oil demand in 2020, would require 6.3 Million hectares of oil plantation.
 And using soybean oil instead would require an additional 42 Million hectares.
 An area roughly the size of California.

 Growth in palm oil plantations are contributing to a large portion of Indonesia’s forest loss in the last two decades .

-Oil palm farming is very labour intensive, providing more jobs per hectare than any other farming, all year round rather than seasonal.
+Oil palm farming is very labour intensive.
+This is because they provide more jobs per hectare than any other farming.
+This is all year round rather than seasonal.

-Palm trees yields are achieved at the age of 9-18 after which they gradually decline.
+Palm trees achieve yields at the age of 9-18 after which they gradually decline.

-Due to labour shortages the backlog of underperforming trees is growing and the increase in palm oil prices have climbed over recent years, and growers are resisting the option of replacing the old but producing trees in a time of record profits.
+Due to labour shortages there is a growing backlog of underperforming trees.
+The increase in palm oil prices have climbed over recent years.
+However, growers are resisting the option of replacing the old and producing trees in a time of record profits.

 - replacement rate of 100,000 hectares per annum by providing grants to smallholders covering the cost of replanting.

-- commercial palm oil companies will also replant upwards of 100,000 hectares per annum, resulting in a net 200,000 hectare per annum total replanting scheme.
+- commercial palm oil companies will also replant upwards of 100,000 hectares per annum.
+This will result in a net 200,000 hectare per annum total replanting scheme.

 But there is a labour shortage.

-- Fruit bunches that are left unharvested rot on the trees.
+- Fruit bunches left unharvested, rot on the trees.

 - The labour pool is roughly 491,000 workers, of which 76 percent were from Indonesia.

-UAVs are now also being seen as a critical element in solutions to the Oil Palm/Deforestation problem.
+UAVs are now a critical element in solutions to the Oil Palm/Deforestation problem.

-Using sensors on an airborne platform such as multispectral, infrared and thermal sensors, offer the possibility to research such aspects as plant health, offering possibilities for highly targeted responses to disease and growth variations, including the capturing and geo-tagging of high resolution images.
+Using sensors on an airborne platform include multispectral, infrared and thermal sensors.
+This offers the possibility to research such aspects as plant health.
+Additionally, it offers possibilities for highly targeted responses.
+Including to disease and growth variations, and the capturing and geo-tagging of high resolution images.